 Oxford University Morris Men became a self governing club, separate from the Cecil Sharp Club during the year and discovered upon applying for membership of the Morris Ring that they were already founder members!

 The first tour of OUMM was based in Fairford, Gloucestershire in conjuction with the Travelling Morrice.
 It was during this tour that the title “The Ancient Men” was adopted for the side when on tour.

-OUMM becomes a student society & is officially recognised by the University of Oxford.
+OUMM became a student society & was officially recognised by the University of Oxford.

 OUMM voted to change the name of the side to “Oxford University Morris” (OUM)